isotype/STUFF/Displaying_Images.md

 ###Rules on a product detail
 The same as rules on Newsfeed but when clicking an image the larger image pops up.
 Products can have 5 images but by design only 1 image can be enlarged (600 x 800) and the other 4 images are shown as small.
-Without the image viewer function (seeing large images by clicking)
+Without the image viewer function (seeing large images by clicking) the current design doesn't look functional.
+But I don't think we have much time to add the image viewer function on the product detail page.
+The image viewer function will be added after the launch(10/30).